A lovely rug brings all attention to it. It can be the focal point of your room, lifting it from mundane to spectacular in a matter of minutes.

 It is not the sun so much as the amount of exposure to it that causes damage.
 To preserve your carpet’s colors and brightness, keep it away from prolonged exposure to sunlight.

 Saturday is fine, too.
 As long as you give it a deep cleaning at least once a week, your carpet will remain healthy.
 It’s important to vacuum all your carpets, mats, and rugs on a regular basis.

 For area rugs, start vacuuming from the center and proceed towards the fringes carefully.
 Keep the suction low; you don’t want the fringe to get caught in the vacuum cleaner.
 If it’s not too much work, turn the rug around and vacuum it on the other side as well.

 If your vacuum cleaner is broken or doesn’t have enough suction power and you need your carpet looking spic and span for guests in the evening, try this old-fashioned way of cleaning carpets.
 You hang your carpet to dry out in the open, preferably when the sun is shining nice and bright, on a taut clothesline or a parapet where the carpet will remain snug.

 If there are any teenagers in your house you can ask them for help, or do it yourself for some good upper body exercise.

 Bring out a baseball bat, grab it firmly with both hands, and start hitting the carpet — not with all your might though.
 Keep doing it for a few minutes in different places.

-This rids the carpet of the layers of dirt settled on it, and spending some time in the sun also sucks moisture out of it.
-Dampness of any kind is bad news for carpets since a damp carpet is also a breeding ground for all kinds of microbes and bugs.
+This rids the carpet of the layers of dirt settled on it, and spending some time in the sun also sucks the moisture out of it.
+The dampness of any kind is bad news for carpets since a damp carpet is also a breeding ground for all kinds of microbes and bugs.

 Wash Your Carpets Regularly